eclipse-tractusx/puris/docs/user/User_Guide.md

 Using the tabs the user can choose the role they want to assume.
 This choice determines what information is shown to them.

-For the customer role the user will see the demand and incoming deliveries of the user's site as well as the production output and outgoing deliveries of the user's suppliers' sites.
+As a customer, the user will be shown the user's own site's demand and incoming deliveries as well as the user's customers' production output and outgoing shipments.

-As a supplier the user will be shown the user's own site's production output and outgoing shipments as well as the user's customers' demands and incoming deliveries.
+As a supplier, the user will be shown the user's own site's production output and outgoing shipments as well as the user's customers' demands and incoming deliveries.

 In either case the user will always see the current and projected item stocks of both the user's own and the user's partners' sites.